Downtown Revitalization - 300 Block

 What is closed?

-200 Block of Main Street is not accessible to cars.
-The intersections at Westminster and Nanaimo will also be affected at times during the construction.
-This also means that in early parts of the construction 100 Block will also not be accessible for cars.
-Businesses are open, as are sidewalks and varying crossings across the construction for convenience.
+During construction, the 300 Block of Main Street is not accessible to cars.
+From time to time, the intersections at Nanaimo Avenue and Wade Avenue will also be affected.
+However, all businesses remain open, as are sidewalks and varying crossings across the construction for convenience.

 Is it business as usual downtown?

-Downtown is open for business!
+Yes, downtown is open for business!
 More than ever it is important to support our downtown businesses during construction.
-Sidewalks are open and there are some amazing sales happening.
+Sidewalks are open and parking is available not far from the shops.